-Calle Ocho — This Cuban restaurant has amazing paella, ceviche, and offers unlimited sangria (!) with brunch.
+Calle Ocho — This Cuban restaurant near the museum of natural history has amazing paella, ceviche, and offers unlimited sangria (!) with brunch.
 You’ll want to make a reservation — Calle Ocho is super popular.
 But it’s worth it.

 Patsy’s Pizzeria — Patsy’s is basically an NYC landmark at this point.
 Some of the best pizza in town, super fresh ingredients, and very family friendly if you’ve got the kids in tow.
 Highly recommended if you want to experience real New York pizza.

 Isabella’s — A gorgeous Mediterranean-inspired restaurant with an outdoor patio.
 Highly recommended for brunch.
 It gets busy, so be sure to make a reservation.
 If you go, get the chocolate molten lava cake.
 And save some for us.